meowdding/catharsis/docs/item_models/data_types.md

 ## Unavailable Data Types

-Any Data Type that returns a complex object (so Lists, Maps, Pairs, or custom objects) are, unless custom handled above, unavailable to you.
+Any Data Type that returns a complex object (so Lists, Maps, Pairs, or custom objects) are unavailable, unless explicitly specified above.